 There are two main reasons to undergo comedone extraction:

-- Improving appearance: Removing comedones makes the skin look clearer.
+- Improving appearance: Removing comedones makes the skin look clearer in the short term.

 If you are curious to know more about the science behind how removing comedones can pre-empt more severe types of acne, you can read more here: